Barbados Tourist Attractions on the South Coast

 So starting at Grantley Adams International Airport in Christ Church is where you will find one of the latest tourist attractions in Barbados, and that is the Barbados Concorde Experience.

 The Concorde flew to Barbados for many years, with flight time only taking four hours from London to Barbados.
-When the aircraft was retired, one of the aircrafts was donated to Barbados and is now housed at the Concorde Experience.
-Here you can enjoy a full history of the aircraft, climb aboard and enjoy a simulated flight.
+When the Concorde was retired, one of the planes was donated to Barbados and is now housed at the Concorde Experience.
+Here you can enjoy a full history of the plane, climb aboard and enjoy a simulated flight.

 On the Tom Adams Highway, which comes directly from the airport you will find the Barbados Golf Club on your left, who offer very attractive rates for tourists to play a round of golf.